jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-after-activation.md

 After running for the first time and generating a local license file, you no longer need to provide a token when starting karaf.
 The following operations have been tested in CentOS and Ubuntu 16.04.

 *Note that Frinx ODL needs approximately 3 minutes to startup and shutdown.
-To maintain system integrity, please do not interrupt the startup and shutdown processes within this time*
+To maintain system integrity, **please do not interrupt the startup and shutdown processes** within this time.*
 *In the event of interruption, the initial state can be restored by entering the following commands from a terminal within your Frinx ODL main directory.
 The first command forcibly kills the Frinx ODL karaf process; the second command cleans certain directories:*

 ```